PufferFinance/website-docs/docs/smoothing.md

 ### NoOp Incentives
 The success of an LSP largely depends upon the performance of its NoOps.
 Traditionally, having NoOps deposit collateral has been a method to ensure alignment with the protocol's objectives.
 The logic is simple: with a financial stake in play, NoOps have a deterrent against going offline, suffering slashing penalties, or engaging in nefarious activities like MEV theft ("rug-pooling").
 If they were to engage in such activities, they'd stand to lose their collateral.

 However, while this collateral approach serves as a disincentive against penalties, it does not necessarily promote exceptional performance.
-For instance, a 'lazy' NoOp could alternate between being online and offline, ensuring their validator balance stays at 32 ETH.
+For instance, a "lazy" NoOp could alternate between being online and offline, ensuring their validator balance stays at 32 ETH.
 This strategy results in no reward generation for the LSP, but also no collateral loss for the NoOp.

-Puffer's changes this incentive landscape by having NoOps pay an upfront, non-refundable smoothing commitment, eliminating the need for locked collateral.
+Puffer's changes this incentive landscape by having NoOps pay an upfront, non-refundable smoothing commitment.
 They stand to gain nothing from underperforming since they cannot recoup this initial payment, even if they maintain their validator balance.
 Thus, for a NoOp to turn a profit, they must perform at least on par with the average validator.
 Those who excel can earn even more.

+While smoothing incentives provide strong disincentives for slashing, to further protect staker ETH, Puffer requires a 1 ETH bond and for NoOps to use [anti-slashing technology](technology/secure-signer) for defense-in-depth.

 This new approach neatly tackles two traditional problems:
 - Rug-pooling: With NoOps entitled to all the execution rewards they generate, there's no longer a need to police or penalize them for rug-pooling.
-- Lazy NoOps: Since the LSP gets the staking rewards from NoOps upfront via the smoothing commitment, the protocol isn't adversely affected if a NoOp underperforms.
+- Lazy NoOps: Since stakers get PoS rewards from NoOps upfront via the smoothing commitment, they aren't adversely affected if a NoOp underperforms.

+### Smoothing commitment durations
+For PoS stability and NoOp incentive alignment, smoothing commitments are required to be a minimum of one month.
+After a commitment ends, the NoOp's validator will be automatically ejected and its 32 ETH returned to the protocol.
+If they wish to extend their duration, NoOps can purchase additional smoothing commitments at any time.
+Their duration begins at the moment their validator is activated on the beacon chain.

+To reward the NoOps that want to engage in long-term validating, smoothing commitments are discounted based on the number of months committed.

 ### Calculating smoothing commitments